Twanshu/Twanshu_BlueStampPortfolio/index.md

 # Ball Tracking Robot
 The Ball Tracking Robot is an autonomous computer vision powered rover engineered to lock onto and dynamically follow a moving ball in real time.
 I am interested in this to learn about Raspberry Pi and use python to command the different components to work how I desire.
+I chose to do this project to learn about raspberry pi and python.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|